Community Grant Program Philosophy and Guidelines

 - Have a plan and process in place to measure and report outcomes.

-- Have a new, innovative model that is providing successful and has potential to be replicated throughout the state.
+- Have a new, innovative model that is providing successful outcomes and has potential to be replicated throughout the state.

 Delta Dental of Illinois Foundation’s Community Grants Program will not award to the following: